RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 and read up python build in functions at https://www.programiz.com/python-programming/methods/built-in and practice all well in the browser.

 Will discuss the first 20 problmes next Sunday along with the pytest tricks and tips.

+## 3/10/2019

+We did lot of test driven development.

+Make sure to follwo the 3 steps for solutioning the problem.

+1. Read all details of the question and Write the test cases
+2. Design the algorithm (use pictures as much as possible)
+3. Program design
+4. Develop the program iteratively...

+#### Homework: Make sure to write test cases for all the 15 problems, and practice testable testable code... make sure you got all correct, dont have to do the problems 4 remaing problems, but read and understand the problem to discuss in the class.
+Make sure to read up the python build in functions from the link from last week...